CMSgov/ab2d-website/api-documentation.md

 # {{ page.title }}

 The AB2D API is a RESTful (representational state transfer) API using Bulk Fast Healthcare Interoperability (FHIR) resources for data exports of Medicare Parts A and B claims data.
-Visit [API Data]({% link api-data.md %}) to explore the types of data available and how to apply them in context.
+Visit [AB2D Data]({% link data.md %}) to explore the types of data available and how to apply them in context.

 ## What’s the difference between the sandbox and production environments?